 Heavy snow and ice can bring down power lines

-A 1/2” of ice accumulation on power lines can add 500 pounds of extra weight, and extreme cold can make materials like wood and metal brittle.
+A one-half inch of ice accumulation on power lines can add 500 pounds of extra weight, and extreme cold can make materials like wood and metal brittle.

 Wintry weather can be pretty as a picture, but snow and ice formations can be as dangerous.
 That added weight on power lines and trees can often make them snap, causing power outages.
 Being prepared can help keep you safe.

 Predicting outages caused by winter storms is challenging.
 Areas of freezing temperatures and precipitation can vary widely with just a few degrees difference between what’s predicted and what actually happens.

 Even if you live in coastal regions where extreme cold is rare, it's still important to be prepared for freezing weather.
 Have a kit of basic emergency supplies and a family emergency plan ready as the winter season begins.